biometricITC/cPP-biometrics/input/Bio cPP.md

 ### 7.4.1 Labelling of the TOE (ALC_CMC.1)
-This component is targeted at identifying the TOE such that it can be distinguished from other products or versions from the same vendor and can be easily specified when being procured by an end user.
+This component is targeted at identifying the TOE such that it can be distinguished from other products or versions from the same vendor and can be easily identified when being procured by an end user.
 The evaluator performs the CEM work units associated with ALC\_CMC.1.

 The TOE is tightly integrated into the mobile device. \[SD\] describes